top of page

 Meet "Woodrow", his ancestors influenced the original "Woody the Woodpecker" cartoons!

-Another you might see in the Winter months but also similar in size: The Yellow-bellied Sapsucker.
+Another woodpecker you might see in the Winter months but also similar in size: The Yellow-bellied Sapsucker.
 We didn’t make up the name either!
 We’ve only captured him a few times, usually on cold, windy days when there aren’t many insects out.
 He is very shy and flies away quickly at the slightest sign of people.

 A migrating Yellow-bellied sapsucker perches before grabbing some suet.
 This is another species of woodpecker that visits us in Marietta, GA.